Kharkiv: Early history

 The earliest historical references to the region are to Scythian and Sarmatian settlement in the 2nd century BC.
 Between the 2nd to the 6th centuries AD there is evidence of Chernyakhov culture, a multiethnic mix of the Geto-Dacian, Sarmatian, and Gothic populations.

 In the 8th to 10th centuries the Khazar fortress of Verkhneye Saltovo stood about 25 miles east of the modern city, near Staryi Saltiv.
-During the 12th century, the area was part of the territory of the Cumans, and then from the mid 13th century of the Mongol/Tartar Golden Horde.
+During the 12th century, the area was part of the territory of the Cumans, and then from the mid-13th century of the Mongol/Tartar Golden Horde.

 By the early 17th century the area was a contested frontier region with renegade populations that had begun to organize in Cossack formations and communities defined by a common determination to resist both Tatar slavery and Polish, Lithuanian and Russian serfdom.
 Mid-century, the Khmelnytsky uprising against the Polish-Lithuanian Commonwealth saw the brief establishment of an independent Cossack Hetmanate.

 Kharkiv Fortress

-Kharkiv's legendary founder Kharko (postcard 1890s).
+Kharkiv's alleged founder Kharko (1890s postcard).

 During this period of turmoil in Right-bank Ukraine, groups of settlers arrived at the banks of the Lopan and Kharkiv rivers and, in 1654, rebuilt and fortified an abandoned settlement.

 The settlement reluctantly accepted the protection and authority of a Russian voivode from Chuhuiv 40 km to the east.
 The first appointed voivode from Moscow was Voyin Selifontov in 1656, who began to build a local ostrog (fort).
 In 1658, a new voivode, Ivan Ofrosimov, commanded the locals to kiss the cross in a demonstration of loyalty to Tsar Alexis.
 Led by their otaman Ivan Kryvoshlyk, they refused.
 However, with the election of a new otaman, Tymish Lavrynov, relations appear to have been repaired, the Tsar in Moscow granting the community's request (signed by the deans of the new Dormition Cathedral and parish churches of Annunciation and Trinity) to establish a local market.